Day 1, Thursday, Home to Klamath Falls, Oregon via I-5, SR 97: 352 miles

 Day 6, Tuesday, Prineville to Red Bluff via back roads, US97, I-5: 332 miles

-I woke up later than usual, again, thanks in part to the cold medicine I’ve been taking.
-I slept very well, but this head cold combined with the night cold medication had about gotten the best of me.
+I woke up later than usual, again, thanks in part to the cold medicine I’d been taking.
+I slept very well, but that head cold combined with the night cold medication had about gotten the best of me.
 While I was up to doing the usual morning chores, I sure felt rotten.

 I drove over to Al’s a bit before 0800, as we agreed the night before.
 We had planned to go to breakfast that last day, but I just wasn’t hungry.
 Al usually eats breakfast later – and so do I – and feeling as rotten as I did, we agreed he’d just drive me back to the coach.
 I showed him some photos of the trip on the laptop computer, then bid him farewell.
 I usually give Al a hug when I leave, but told him he’d better not even shake my hand if he didn’t want to catch this nasty bug.